 Taryn said, “love the aesthetics and the holder, but it left me with razor burn and so many bumps!”

-Cartridges falling off the handle and/or magnetic attachment falling off the wall:
+Cartridges falling off the razor handle and/or magnetic attachment falling off the wall:

-Tip: I think if this happens to you, you should request a replacement because not everyone is having this problem!!
+Tip: I think if any of the above happens to you, you should request a replacement because not everyone is having this problem!
+Many of you said their customer service was fab–so it’s definitely worth a try!

 Will I keep using Billie?

 After much deliberation and back and forth, I’ve come to the conclusion that I think Billie is here to stay, at least for the time being!
-Convenient cuteness wins in the end!
+Good performance, great brand mission, and convenient cuteness wins in the end!

 *Also because this is NOT sponsored I have not been given a promo code, which I am often asked for.
-However, the razor cartridges are like $2 each so pay full price and throw this startup a bone, friends!*
+However, the razor blades are like $2 each so pay full price and throw this cute startup a bone, friends!*